LSDtopotools/lsdtt_alpine_docker/readme.md

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_alpine_docker/master/images/LSD-logo.png)

 This is a very lightweight [docker](https://www.docker.com/) container that uses the [alpine linux distribution](https://www.alpinelinux.org/).
 If you download this container from docker hub it is only 88 Mb.
 The drawback is that it does not have the full functionality of *LSDTopoTools*: routines needing the [Point Cloud Library (PCL)](https://en.wikipedia.org/wiki/Point_Cloud_Library) are not included.
-The main routine using PCL is the [terrace and floodplain extration routine](https://www.earth-surf-dynam.net/5/369/2017/); you will need our `lsdtt_pcl` docker container for that.
+The main routine using PCL is the [terrace and floodplain extraction routine](https://www.earth-surf-dynam.net/5/369/2017/); you will need our `lsdtt_pcl` docker container for that.
 But most of the basic routines will work with the `lsdtt_alpine` distribution.

 ## Instructions